9 Authentic Irish Souvenirs Worth Bringing Home

 If you are eager to check out more of Dublin’s best when it comes to beer and spirits, check out our Beer & Whiskey Tasting in Dublin’s Historic Pubs tour.
 With a local guide, you’ll visit the oldest and most iconic pubs in Dublin.
 And yes, you’ll be able to find some great souvenirs along the way!

-The Jameson Distillery is a favorite stop in Dublin.
-Make sure to take home a bottle to share with friends back home.
-Photo credit: Jennifer Boyer
+Make sure to take a bottle of whiskey (or two!) to share with friends back home.

 Crystals and pottery